Johannine Comma: Manuscripts

-The comma is not in two of the oldest extant Vulgate manuscripts, Codex Fuldensis and the Codex Amiatinus, although it is referenced in the Prologue to the Canonical Epistles of Fuldensis and appears in Old Latin manuscripts of similar antiquity.
+The Comma is not in two of the oldest extant Vulgate manuscripts, Codex Fuldensis and the Codex Amiatinus, although it is referenced in the Prologue to the Canonical Epistles of Fuldensis, and appears in Old Latin manuscripts of similar antiquity.

-The earliest extant Latin manuscripts supporting the comma are dated from the 5th to 7th century.
+The earliest extant Latin manuscripts supporting the Comma are dated from the 5th to 7th century.
 The Freisinger fragment, León palimpsest, besides the younger Codex Speculum, New Testament quotations extant in an 8th- or 9th-century manuscript.

 The comma does not appear in the older Greek manuscripts.
-Nestle-Aland is aware of eight Greek manuscripts that contain the comma.
+Nestle-Aland is aware of eight Greek manuscripts that contain the Comma.
 The date of the addition is late, probably dating to the time of Erasmus.
-In one manuscript, back-translated into Greek from the Vulgate, the phrase "and these three are one" is not present.
+In one manuscript, back-translated into Greek from the Vulgate, the phrase "and these three are one" is absent.

 Both Novum Testamentum Graece (NA27) and the United Bible Societies (UBS4) provide three variants.
 The numbers here follow UBS4, which rates its preference for the first variant as { A }, meaning "virtually certain" to reflect the original text.
 The second variant is a longer Greek version found in the original text of five manuscripts and the margins of five others.
 All of the other 500 plus Greek manuscripts that contain 1 John support the first variant.
 The third variant is found only in Latin manuscripts and patristic works.
 The Latin variant is considered a trinitarian gloss, explaining or paralleled by the second Greek variant.